sravan-kumar-ta/django-bot-server-tutorial/README.md

 ## Step 2: Create databases

-Create the databases and the initial migrations with the following command:
+Create the databases using PostgreSQL with the credentials provided in the settings.py file and initial migrations with the following command:
 `python manage.py migrate`

 ## Step 3: Run server